 You can keep your long-distance care team up to date by keeping a three-ring binder dedicated to your loved one’s care.
 Keep calendars, printed copies of emails, medical records, and detailed notes between the covers.
 This is an excellent way to ensure your team is on the same page as your loved one’s care becomes more complex.

-Other information to keep in your binder include the names and contact information for doctors, nurse practitioners, physician assistants, specialists, case managers, physical therapists, and other professionals.
+Other information to keep in your binder includes the names and contact information for doctors, nurse practitioners, physician assistants, specialists, case managers, physical therapists, and other professionals.

 You should also keep medication information and their individual schedules to ensure your entire team has access.